adamant/adamant.language.reference/conventions.md

 ## Other

 * Prefer named constructors to a method that makes an instance (for example making a child node, copy or converted value)
-* In constructors, always use self to access fields and properties, in methods, use only when necassary
+* In constructors, always use self to access fields and properties, in methods, use only when necessary.
+(There should be compiler warnings for this).